infinity0/msg-notes/causal/04-state.rst

   - merge(A |cup| B)
   - merge({v} |cup| B) where v = new node { parents = A, state = merge(A) }

-- conflict-free (i.e. never returns |bot|) if 3-way-merge is conflict-free
+- closed (i.e. free from merge-conflicts), if 3-way-merge is closed

 .. [#tred] For other systems, such as DVCSs, this is not such a crucial error;
     they can instead ignore the extraneous older nodes, and run the algorithm